agn453/Z80-MBC2-master/README.md

 S220718-R240620_IOS using the ATmega32A-PU chip.
 This includes support for CollapseOS.

-* Z80-MBC2-ATmega1284P-PU is contains my modifications for the ATmega1284A-PU
+* Z80-MBC2-ATmega1284P-PU contains my modifications for the ATmega1284A-PU
 chip.
-This was forked from https://github.com/HomebrewMicros/Z80-MBC2-ATMEL1284 and contains my own updates.
+This was forked from https://github.com/HomebrewMicros/Z80-MBC2-ATMEL1284 and will shortly contain the CollapseOS updates too.

 To build the sketches under the Arduino IDE with XMODEM extended buffering support, you must modify the MightyCore board definitions to include extra